Khaymon/smarttrade/README.md

-# Trading algorithms
-Machine learning and deep learning algorithms for stocks trading.
+Hello there👋 It's a minimalistic repository with machine learning and deep learning algorithms for stock market trading.
+Please, see `examples` directory with code snippets.

-## To-do
-- [X] Add data mining
-- [ ] Add automatic feature engineering
-- [ ] Add FC architecture
-- [ ] Add LSTM architecture
-- [ ] Add Transformer architecrute